Installing and Configuring the Cluster Package

 b.Initialize the partition and the Partition Security Officer (PO) role in LunaSH, specifying the policy template filename.

-NOTE The partition that will hold the SKS Master Key (SMK) on each cluster member must use the same cloning domain.
-If you are configuring this appliance to join an existing cluster, ensure that you use the same domain string or PED key that was used to initialize the partition on the primary member.
+NOTE The cluster partition on each member must use the same cloning domain.
+If you are configuring this appliance to join an existing cluster, ensure that you use the same domain string or PED key that was used to initialize the cluster partition on the primary member.

 Refer to Initializing an Application Partition.